-Manuel Tienda Leon runs a shuttle-bus every hour to Madero Terminal in the city centre, where smaller shuttle buses connect passengers to final destinations.
+Manuel Tienda Leon runs a shuttle-bus to Madero Terminal in the city centre, where smaller shuttle buses connect passengers to final destinations.
 Rides to the city centre take about 40 minutes to an hour.
 Public buses are cheaper but can take up to two hours to the city centre.

 Metered taxis are available outside the terminal building.
 Reservations can be made from official booths just outside the customs area; unofficial taxis should be avoided.

 Private cars, also called remis, are a reliable option with fixed pre-set prices.
 They are available for hire on the lower level of both terminals or by phone.